Eating Disorder:

 Duration-limited by design, focused on specific questions or concerns

-Guidance informed by clinical expertise, research, and lived experience
+Guidance informed by clinical expertise, research, and lived experience in eating disorders recovery

 What consultations often help with: